 Hello!
 My name is Dr. Patrick DeValeria and I am a cardiac surgeon having graduated from Stanford University School of Medicine in 1987.
 Mayo Clinic performs more than 4,500 cardiac surgeries each year.
 We are experts in treating pediatric, congenital and complex forms of heart valve disease using minimally invasive procedures including transcatheter aortic valve replacement (TAVR) and robotic mitral valve repair.
 In addition, Mayo Clinic specializes in treating cardiac conditions often related to heart valve disease including atrial fibrillation, coronary artery disease and aortic aneurysms.
-I regularly perform surgery at Mayo Clinic Hospital.
+I regularly perform surgery at Mayo Clinic in Arizona.
 Read more...

 I believe my greatest strength is that my practice primarily involves heart valve surgery; specifically, mitral valve and aortic valve repair and replacement.
 Additionally, I do a good deal of ascending aortic aneurysm surgery, as well as heart transplantation and left ventricular assist device therapy.

 As far as heart valve conditions go as a disease process, I think one of the strong suits to Mayo Clinic’s approach is that we have a collaborative practice among the cardiologists, the echocardiographers who perform the diagnostics and surgeons or the interventional cardiologists who then intervene upon and repair or replace the valves.
 We frequently can, in one day, have a patient see a cardiologist, get an echocardiogram, see a cardiothoracic surgeon and then provide a treatment option to the patient.